blackstork-io/fabric/docs/install.md

 ## Installing plugins

-Fabric uses [plugins]({{< ref "plugins.md" >}}) that implementing integrations with various data sources, platforms, and services.
-Before the plugins can be used during template rendering, they must be installed.
-Fabric's sub-command `install` can install the plugins automatically from the registry (`https://registry.blackstork.io`).
+Fabric uses [plugins]({{< ref "plugins.md" >}}) for integrations with various data sources, platforms, and services.

+Before the plugins can be used for template rendering, they must be installed.
+Fabric has a sub-command `install` that automatically installs all required plugins from the registry (`https://registry.blackstork.io` is the root endpoint for the registry).

 To install the plugins:

-- **add all necessary plugins into the global configuration**: [the global configuration]({{< ref "language/configs.md#global-configuration" >}}) has a list of plugins dependencies in `plugin_versions` map.
-Add the plugins you would like to install in the map with a preferred version constraint.
+- **add necessary plugins to the list in global configuration**: [the global configuration]({{< ref "language/configs.md#global-configuration" >}}) has a list of plugins dependencies in `plugin_versions` map.
+Add the plugins to install in the map with a preferred version constraint.

   ```hcl
   fabric {